jgpws/jgd-bizelite/readme.txt

 * Themify Icons, Copyright 2019 Lally Elias, SIL Open Font License, https://github.com/lykmapipo/themify-icons

 == Changelog ==

+= 1.5.9 September 26 2020 =
+Used fixed values for left/right padding in entry area, for accuracy with full and wide width elements; adjusted styling for the Social Icons block; moved some functions to an inc folder; added several new Customizer options for the Landing Page template.

+= 1.5.8 September 21 2020 =
+More CSS fixes for the Media Text block.

+= 1.5.7 September 19 2020 =
+CSS adjustments for the Media Text block; CSS fixes for button rendering.

 = 1.5.6 September 5 2020 =
 Removed full width styling on WooCommerce cart and checkout pages and instead applied them to a custom page template-- Full Width, No Menu.